india-ultimate/sotg-accreditation-tracker/README.md

 You can view the current status of your deploy via 'heroku logs --tail'

 ## Contributions guidelines

 Contributions welcome, please send us a pull request, or raise an issue.

+The `sotg-accreditation-tracker` is licensed under the AGPLv3.
+See the `LICENSE` file for more information.